One time while traveling for business and a visit with friends, I had a flossing mishap.

 - Express your desires very clearly, politely, and resolutely, and remember that you are your own oral (and whole-body) health advocate.

-If you really want to increase your ability to assess a prospective dental team, feel free to download our FREE resource guide, the OraWellness Guide to Safe Dentistry, in which we discuss:
+If you really want to increase your ability to assess a prospective dental team, feel free to download our FREE eBook, the Guide to Safe Dentistry, in which we discuss:

 - protocols for safe mercury amalgam filling removal